Copilot-Language/copilot/README.md

 ##### Limitations related to the SMT solvers

-The use of SMT solvers introduces two kind of limitations :
+The use of SMT solvers introduces two kind of limitations:

 1. We are limited by the computing power needed by the SMT solvers
 2. SMT solvers can't handle quantifiers efficiently